 Some evidence for pain and suffering requires no witness testimony.
 A lawyer may ask the jury to make inferences regarding the plaintiff’s pain and suffering based on particular facts of the case.
 For example, if the nature of the accident was particularly violent or scary, it may be clear that the plaintiff suffered.
 Other times, particular injuries, like losing a body part, can show a certain assumed level of pain and suffering.
 Demonstrative evidence, including photographs, videos, exhibition of injuries, and courtroom demonstrations often assist in establishing the nature of the pain or suffering that a victim went through.

 All together, this evidence can create a compelling case for receiving pain and suffering compensation.
 In general, every case is different, and an experienced personal injury attorney will be able to look at the facts to put together the best case for you to receive the highest compensation.
 If you have been injured in an accident in the Chicago area and are looking for compensation for your pain and suffering, call us at (312) 236-2900 for a free consultation to find out how we can help get you the settlement you deserve.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We are so dedicated to helping you win that you will pay no fee until you do, so call us risk-free today to learn more.